 4. Your Agent Is Unprofessional

 A bad real estate agent is unprofessional.
+They may also lack the necessary education – proper agents should have graduated from a real estate school.
 More often than not, they are unprofessional in appearance, late to meetings, cancel appointments at the last minute, and communicate in an unprofessional or rude fashion.
 Remember, the real estate agent is supposed to be the face of your home.
 If they are unprofessional, then how will they attract potential buyers?

 5. Your Agent Has Poor Marketing Abilities